humanitycodes/www/coursework/lessons/slides/css-flexbox-and-columns.md

   </div>
 </div></p>

+Notice how we didn't even have to use `calc` here?
 But this is just scratching the surface.
 We can be smarter than this.
 We don't even have to know how many columns we have ahead of time.
 If we want all our columns to be the same width, we can use `flex-basis` and `flex-grow`.

 ```
 .row {